2018: Crew Highlights

 As our head chef, Erin designed our menu this year and put so much dedication into not only foraging and sourcing locally, but developing her craft as a culinary storyteller.
 Her passion to create shines through every dish she prepares aboard the Passing Cloud.
 We can’t wait to see the evolution of our menu next year!

 “It’s so hard to pick just one!
 Each day is filled with magic.
 This year I had the pleasure of spending much more time aboard the Passing Cloud than usual.
-Filling in as Mate for a few expeditions allowed me the opportunity to sail to all five regions we explored this year.
+Filling in as so-called Mate for a few expeditions allowed me the opportunity to sail to all five regions we explored this year.

 One of my favourite memories from this season was flying up the rugged west coast of Haida Gwaii on a perfect sunny day.
 Peter, the floatplane pilot, spotted 2 humpback whales and circled back to get a closer look.
-It’s so incredible to have a different vantage point of the remote regions we explore.”
+It’s so incredible to have a different vantage point of the remote regions we explore.

 “We had an amazing encounter with wolves in the Great Bear this fall.
 I had been practicing my howls and trying to convince our guests I ‘spoke wolf’ when I got a response call in the distance.
 The howls got closer and then two wolves emerged from the forest.
 It was so awesome!”